etzelm/blog-in-golang/blog/README.md

 # /blog/

-This folder contains the Go backend for the blog functionality of the `blog-in-golang` project.
+This folder contains the Go backend for the `blog-in-golang` project.

 ## Code Coverage